 Understanding and Coping with Intangible Grief

-Can you feel grief if no one d
+Can you feel grief if no one dies?

 Not all losses are concrete like death, and divorce.
 We also experience losses that are considered intangible but cause emotional pain and grief.
 We call them “Intangible losses”.